 Todd Kalas, who is the son of Hall of Famer and former Astros broadcaster Harry Kalas, has 25 seasons of experience as a broadcaster in professional baseball.
-He spent the last 19 seasons (1998-2016) as part of the Tampa Bay Rays TV broadcast team.
+He spent 19 seasons (1998-2016) as part of the Tampa Bay Rays TV broadcast team.
 While his primary duties for the Rays were as pre and postgame host and in-game reporter, Kalas also handled play-by-play duties for hundreds of Rays games on both television and radio during his time there.
 He is highly-respected in the industry amongst his peers and by the many players he has interacted with.
 Known for his distinctive voice and personality, Kalas grew to be a popular figure with Rays fans as a result of his work on the broadcasts and was a two-time Suncoast Emmy award winner.
 Prior to joining the Rays, Kalas also had stints with the New York Mets radio (1992-93) and Philadelphia Phillies television (1994-96) broadcast teams.

 A native Houstonian, Kalas was born at St. Luke’s Episcopal Hospital in Houston while his father, Harry, served as an Astros broadcaster from 1965-70.
 Harry would later call Phillies games from 1971-2009 en route to a Hall of Fame career.
 When the Phillies and Rays met in the 2008 World Series, Todd and his father called an inning together on radio during Game One of the Fall Classic.